jaredwray/keyv/README.md

 Returns a new Keyv instance.

-The Keyv instance is also an `EventEmitter` that will emit `'error'` events if the storage adapter connection fails.
+The Keyv instance is also an `EventEmitter` that will emit an `'error'` event if the storage adapter connection fails.

 ### uri